alikaptanoglu/Meltedd-HVNC-FIXED-Working-Chrome-Edge-Brave/README.md

 - Start Internet Explorer

 # Usage:
-- In the Client's "Main.cpp" file, edit the ip and port variables.
+- Open Client.sln Go Main Cpp Edit Ip and Port
 - Compile the Server & Client, and run the Server.
 - Enter the port to listen on in the Server's console when prompted.
 - When the Client is executed, it will open a new "Hidden Desktop" window.
 If you right-click on the white bar at the top of the "Hidden Desktop" window, you can view the available commands that you can run on the target machine.